Alirezaprogramerrd99/Alirezaprogramerrd99/README.md

 # About me

-I’m a BSc student of computer engineering at Shahid Beheshti University and I fiercely love programming thus, I always strive to learn new things. additionally, I possess the Motivation to confront many challenges and obstacles with my programming skills.
+I’m a BSc student of computer engineering at Shahid Beheshti University and I fiercely love programming thus, I always strive to learn new things.
+Additionally, I possess the Motivation to confront many challenges and obstacles with my programming skills.
 I have experience in various frameworks and technologies related to AI, software, and hardware.
-I usually exercise, listen to classical music and play guitar for amusement.
+I usually exercise, listen to classical music, and play guitar for amusement.

-my email: arashidi1378@gmail.com
+my email: alireza.rashidi3034@gmail.com

 # Languages & Technologies